Hammer toe repairFlexion contracture of the toe

 Take care of yourself at home after sur...

 You had surgery to repair your hammer toe.
-Your surgeon made an incision (cut) in your skin to expose your toe joint and bones.
-Your surgeon then rep...Read Article Now Book Mark Article
+During the procedure, the surgeon made an incision (cut) in your skin to expose your toe joint and repair...Read Article Now Book Mark Article

 Murphy GA.
 Lesser toe abnormalities.
 In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
 13th ed.
 Philadelphia, PA: Elsevier; 2017:chap 83.